alisw/alibuild/docs/user.markdown

 tool.
 Assuming you run it from a directory containing `alidist`, and you have Graphviz installed on your system, you can simply run:

-    aliDeps O2 --defaults o2 --outgraph graph.pdf
+    aliDeps O2 --outgraph graph.pdf

-The example above generates a dependency graph for the package `O2` using the defaults `o2`, and saving the results to a PDF file named `graph.pdf`.
+The example above generates a dependency graph for the package `O2`, and saving the results to a PDF file named `graph.pdf`.
 This is what the graph looks like:

 ![drawing](deps.png)